ajichavan01/Eelf/README.md

 # Eelf
 Ever Evolving Life Forms

-main/Creature/BodySegments - contains the classes that represent the different body parts main/Creature - Contains all the classes the represents the differt aspects of the creature Body, Decision Engine, Metabolism, Olfactory, Pheromomes, Physics, Reproduction, StomachContent, Vision, Vitals main/Genetics - Contains the classes that make up genes, chromesomes and genome
+main/Creature/BodySegments - contains the classes that represent the different body parts\r\n main/Creature - Contains all the classes the represents the differt aspects of the creature Body, Decision Engine, Metabolism, Olfactory, Pheromomes, Physics, Reproduction, StomachContent, Vision, Vitals main/Genetics - Contains the classes that make up genes, chromesomes and genome